 - Individual therapy

 - Family therapy

-Benefits of IOP
+Benefits of Intensive Outpatient Treatment

 However, all adults who take part in the IOP at Mount Carmel Behavioral Health can expect to benefit from several features of our programming, including: